Treatment for Alopecia in Brisbane

 Alopecia can have a devastating effect on self-confidence.

 Because your hair is a very important part of your appearance, even small patches of hair loss can make you feel unattractive.
-However, there are a number of treatment options available so it is important to seek the right advice.
+However, there are a number of natural hair loss treatment options available so it is important to seek the right advice.

 Here at the Tango Hair Loss Treatment Clinic, there is a large selection of treatments available either with medical professionals or directly inside our clinic.

-Why not call us on (07) 3366 1388 and have a FREE consultation in one of our private rooms.
+Why not call us on 0408 971 895 and have a consultation in one of our private rooms.
 That way we can talk openly about your hair loss and decide what can be done.
 And, best of all, let’s see how you can get your self-esteem back.

 Yes!
 Alopecia is not what you’d call a pleasant experience … but it is treatable!!